Lockleys, South Australia: Windsor Theatre

 The Windsor Theatre, located at 362 Henley Beach Road, was originally built as a RSL hall in March 1925, with the construction cost of £3,800 covered by community fund-raising, with much of it donated by John Mellor.
 It was called the Lockleys Memorial Hall.
 On 10 October in the same year, the hall was used by Lyric Theatres Ltd to screen a film, and soon became a successful movie theatre.
 At some point it was named the Odeon Star (indicating ownership by D. Clifford Theatres).

 The Windsor Group acquired the cinema in October 1948, renaming it as the Windsor Theatre, and by 1949 the lease had been acquired by Ozone Theatres Ltd. During the 1950s the cinema was substantially upgraded.
 The "Nostalgia Walk" was created, with hundreds of original movie posters lining the walls.
 It seated 500 people, and was the first cinema in Adelaide to sell popcorn.

 The Windsor ceased operating in August 2012, and remained mostly vacant for a couple of years after that.
 In 2018, the theatre was purchased by the City of West Torrens., who demolished it in early 2021 despite public debate and much resistance from organisations which saw its heritage and cultural value to the area.
 During demolition, a hidden basement was rediscovered, containing a kitchen and supper room.

+Lockleys now features many large modern homes including one shown on the Grand Designs Television show.